datavana/graphim/README.md

 Folder Structure:

-- **apps**: Lightweigt web apps running in the browser, to be deployed using GitHub Pages.
+- **docs**: Lightweigt web apps running in the browser, to be deployed using GitHub Pages.
 - **data**: Data is stored outside the repository.
 Because the folder content is ignored by git, You can safely copy data from outside the repository into the data subfolder.
 - **scripts**: Scripts for working with images.
 Develop your workflows here.